monoscope-tech/apitoolkit-landing/docs/sdks/golang/gorillamux/index.md

 ## Usage

-After setting up the environment variables, you can configure the OpenTelemetry SDK and APItoolkit middleware like so:
+After setting up the environment variables, you can configure the OpenTelemetry SDK and monoscope middleware like so:

 ```go
 package main